 Try to find three to five one-liners you can repeat to yourself on a daily basis to pause, get re-aligned with your money-oriented goals and take powerful action to achieve the unimaginable.

 For example, if you struggle with the idea that people with money are greedy—therefore you subconsciously self-sabotage by keeping low-paying jobs—a good affirmation worthy of repeating might be, “Having money and being a good person are not mutually exclusive.
 I give more back to the world when I have more money.”

-Online platforms like Pinterest are littered with powerful affirmations that you can keep written on your bathroom mirror, your car dashboard, your wallet and your iPhone lock screen.
+Online platforms like Pinterest are littered with powerful affirmations you can keep a written record of on your bathroom mirror, your car dashboard, your wallet and your smartphone lock screen.
 Read them out loud daily, multiple times.
-And while it might seem ridiculous at first, don’t stop until you truly believe them.
+And although it might seem ridiculous at first, don’t stop until you truly believe them.
 Repetition leads to results and what you focus on manifests into your reality, so shift your attention and get into the affirmation zone.